 What to watch out for with a personal loan

-You may not actually get the interest rate advertised with the loan, which is known as the representative APR (or annual percentage rate).
+You might not actually get the interest rate advertised with the loan, which is known as the representative APR (or annual percentage rate).

 Arrangement fees will be included in the APR – which is why you should compare APRs rather interest rates.